+Task-B can only be completed after Task-A is finished.
+The related tasks may run in parallel before completion.

-Task-B cannot finish before Task-A is finished, that is the end of Task-A defines the end of Task-B. For example, we start the potatoes, then the meat then the peas but they should all be cooked at the same time.
+For example, if the goal is to prepare a meal, we start the potatoes, then the meat then the peas but they should all be cooked at the same time.